 The school will consider any application for leave of absence; parents and carers must apply in advance for permission for their child to have leave of absence (four weeks minimum notice for a family holiday).
-Requests for leave of absence can be made in writing to the school The head teacher will consider the request and respond in writing within 5 school days to inform the parent or carer whether the request has been authorised.
+Forms to request a leave of absence can be obtained from the school, either in paper copy from the school office or from the school website.
+The head teacher will consider the request and respond in writing within 5 school days to inform the parent or carer whether the request has been authorised.

 Subsequently, a parent or carer can make an informed decision whether they wish to pursue the absence in the knowledge of any potential consequences.

 Parents and carers are advised that a fixed penalty notice may be issued by the local authority when permission for a holiday or leave of absence has not been authorised by the school.
-The local authority's Code of Conduct for Issuing Fixed Penalty Notices can be obtained from the school, the local authority's website or the Attendance and Wellbeing Service.
+The local authority's Code of Conduct for Issuing Fixed Penalty Notices can be obtained from the school, the local authority's website or the Education Welfare Service.